illumos/ipd/ipd/0002/README.md

 anticipate some source-specific checks being added as described above.

 For these reasons, it seems preferable to ship a version of smatch source under `usr/src/tools`, and build and run it directly from there.
-Exactly how that deliver should work is not yet clear.
-The most obvious way would be a git submodule, but it also seems reasonable to just directly import by hand as needed (an identical copy of `github.com/illumos/smatch/tree/illumos`).
+This is a local copy of `github.com/illumos/smatch/tree/illumos`.

 ## Upstreaming changes

-As mentioned above, there have already been several changes as part of the proof of concept, and upstreaming is progressing well.
+As mentioned above, there have already been several changes as part of the proof of concept, and upstreaming has gone well.
 There will inevitably be some changes not relevant for upstreaming though.
 In particular, it doesn't seem to make sense to upstream the Illumos data files themselves, as they are tied to the source revision, not smatch itself.
 There is also at least one change